Tony Hunt (American football)

-Antonio Christopher Hunt (born November 24, 1985) is a former American football running back.
-He was drafted by the Philadelphia Eagles in the third round of the 2007 NFL Draft.
-He played two NFL seasons and one season in Europe Austrian Football League.
-Hunt played college football at Penn State.
+Antonio Christopher Hunt (born November 24, 1985) is an American former professional football player who was a running back for two seasons with the Philadelphia Eagles of the National Football League (NFL).
+Hunt played college football for the Penn State Nittany Lions and was selected by the Eagles in the third round of the 2007 NFL draft.
+He also played one season in the Austrian Football League (AFL) in Europe.

-Early years
+Early life

 A standout player at T. C. Williams High School in Alexandria, Virginia, Hunt rushed for more than 2,000 total yards and also played linebacker, defensive end, and even punted.
-He was named the Alexandria Sportsman Club Player-of-the-Year in 2002-03.
+He was named the Alexandria Sportsman Club Player-of-the-Year in 2002–03.
 He was also a stalwart on the track and field team, finishing eighth in Virginia in the discus as a junior.

 Hunt originally made a verbal commitment to play football at University of Southern California, but instead signed a letter-of-intent with Penn State upon learning of Reggie Bush's commitment to the Trojans.